cancerit/hairpin2/internal_doc.md

 ### INTRODUCTION

 `hairpin2` - CLI implementation of the hairpin detection algorithm concieved by [Ellis et al, 2020](https://www.nature.com/articles/s41596-020-00437-6).
 Implemented by Peter Campbell and Alex Byrne (primary contact for this tool - ab63).
-Code not yet public, but availabe on internal gitlab at https://gitlab.internal.sanger.ac.uk/casm/team78/hairpin-core

 For paired data, given a VCF, and BAM files for the samples of that VCF, return a VCF with variants flagged with **HPF** if they are suspected cruciform artefacts, and **ALF** if relevant reads have lower median alignment score per base than a specified threshold.
 The **ALF** filter indicates poor signal-to-noise, and provides additional confidence in the **HPF** filter – cruciform artefacts usually cause a marked decrease in alignment score.
 The **ALF** flag also may appear on variants without **HPF**, often indicating other artefacts associated with poor signal-to-noise.